anku9937/github-demo/README.md

 # github-demo
-this is for practicing git and github
+This is for practicing git and github.
+Author - Ankit Singh.